Sujallukhi04/Eduveo/README.md

 ---

 ## 📚 Contributing
-We welcome contributions to enhance the functionality and experience of **Study Wise**.
+We welcome contributions to enhance the functionality and experience of **Eduveo**.
 Feel free to fork the repository, create a branch, and submit a pull request.

 ---